ibm-cloud-docs/enterprise-management/iam-act.md

 To commit a version of the action control template, set `committed` to `true`.

 After committing an action control template, you cannot make any further changes to the action control template.
-If you have to make updates after committing a version, create a new version of the template.
+If you must make updates after committing a version, create a new version of the template.
 {: note}

-## Deleting an action control template by using the Terraform
+## Deleting an action control template by using Terraform
 {: #delete-act-terraform}
 {: terraform}